 Queensland Pathways State College (QPSC) is a senior transition program for people aged 15 to 17 years to continue their education, return to mainstream school or transition to further education, training or employment.
 Students at QPSCs generally have more complex social, educational and health needs and may face significant barriers in accessing mainstream education.

-QPSC currently supports students at 6 campuses at:
+QPSC currently supports students at the following campuses:

-As part of the Youth Engagement Education Reform package, more than $120 million will be invested to double the successful QPSC model from 6 to 12 campuses by 2027.
+As part of the Youth Engagement Education Reform package, more than $120 million will be invested to increase the number of QPSC campuses to 12 by 2027.

 Additional locations have been identified in: